iroma/fhirbase/README.md

 * How to simplify aggregates (__resource__) operations (persistence, retrieval)?
 * How to scale?

-But we believe, that solving this problems we will get:
+But we believe that after solving this problems we will get:

-* Fine-Granularity of data control
+* fine-Granularity of data control;
-* Rich Querying & Data Abstraction capabilities
+* Rich Querying & Data Abstraction capabilities;
-* Enhanced Data Consistency - applying most of FHIR constraints on database level
+* Enhanced Data Consistency - applying most of FHIR constraints on a database level;
-* Storage Efficiency
+* storage Efficiency.

 Most of it is required or desired while programming Health IT systems.